CenWIDev/sumobot-resources/README.md

 Learn more about robot sumo in this [Verge article](https://www.theverge.com/tldr/2017/6/21/15845032/robot-sumo-wrestling-fast-furious)

-**June 27, 2019** the competition will be held at the Pfiffner bandshell during the Levitt AMP summer concert series.
+The competition will be held **June 27, 2019** at the Pfiffner bandshell during the Levitt AMP summer concert series.

 Between now and then, the **[IDEA Center](https://www.createportagecounty.org/ideacenter)** will host working nights every other Thursday at 6PM.
 * March 21 -- Introduction to Arduino night